fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 Since Java is a compiled programming language, we have two kind of exception: the `compile-time` and the `run-time` exceptions.
 The base class upon which all the exception are built is the `java.lang.Exception` which extends the `java.lang.Throwable` which is the superclass of all errors and exceptions (therefore, only objects that are subclassed by this class can be thrown by java **throw** statement).

-To throw an exception we simply need to call the **throw** method and initialize the exception object:
+To throw an exception we simply need to call the **throw** method and initialize the exception object and this is actually something pretty useful to do during testing and debugging.

 ```java
 throw new NoSuchElementException("Something went wrong!")